The deadline for applying for a CBILS loan or overdraft was 31 March 2021. Therefore, the scheme is now closed to new applications.

-The Coronavirus Business Interruption Loan Scheme is a new government scheme that can provide lending facilities of £50,001 up to £5 million for smaller businesses across the UK who are impacted by coronavirus, by accessing lending through your bank providing that you meet the eligibility and our own lending criteria.
+The Coronavirus Business Interruption Loan Scheme was a government scheme that provided lending facilities of £50,001 up to £5 million for smaller businesses across the UK who were impacted by coronavirus, by accessing lending through their bank.

 After the first 12 months, the borrower is liable for any interest or fees on the debt.
 The borrower will remain liable for repayment of 100% of the borrowing.

 Whilst under the scheme, personal guarantees will not be taken for borrowing under £250,000, the Bank will continue to adhere to its existing security requirements and may request debentures and commercial property as security where applicable and available.
 Security may be required for facilities over £250,000 including Personal Guarantees, but Primary Residential Property will not be taken as security under the scheme and recoveries under the Personal Guarantee are capped at a maximum of 20% of the outstanding balance of the CBIL facility after the process of business assets have been applied.
 The government provides a guarantee to the bank for the facility.

 In order to complete a full early settlement, we require a letter signed in accordance with the account mandate to be emailed to email@example.com or to be posted in for the attention of Relationship Support to: